Prospertech-github/Prospertech-github/README.md

 * 🌍  I'm based in Enugu, Nigeria
 * ✉️  You can contact me at [ikechukwuprosper8@gmail.com](mailto:ikechukwuprosper8@gmail.com)
 * 🧠  I'm open to learning more interesting JavaScript frameworks and libraries
-* 🤝  I'm open to collaborating on interesting projects that will improve my current skill set.
+* 🤝  I'm open to collaborating on interesting projects.
+[Hire Me Now](http://www.plainvanilla.co/s/6f9744?u=21e77452)
 * ⚡  I love writing and am also a strong Cristiano Ronaldo fan.
 I love to discuss topics like personal development, football, technology, and how to assist young people find their spark.

 ### Skills